 8.9.1 We do not carry animals or cargo on our flights except for guide dogs on certain routes. (click here for Regulations concerning acceptance of assistance animals)

 8.9.2 The carriage of ashes is permitted as cabin baggage, and may be carried in addition to your single permitted piece of normal cabin baggage provided that a copy of the death certificate and the cremation certificate accompanies them.
 You must ensure that the ashes are securely packaged in a suitable container with a screw top lid and protected against breakage.

 8.10 PROHIBITED ARTICLES

-8.10.1 Passengers are not permitted to carry the following articles into the security restricted area and the cabin of an aircraft:
+8.10.1 Passengers are not permitted to carry the following articles in airport security restricted areas and the cabin of an aircraft: